 The digitization and the automation of your field service operations using Field Service Management software can be an effective way to take a bite out of these expenses.

 A comprehensive look at field service management and soft costs

 This new eBook, How Field Service Management Helps Lower Solar Soft Costs, details what a field service management (FSM) solution can do to address the burden of soft costs for solar and energy storage businesses.
-It discusses how FSM cuts costs around the installation process through comprehensive workflow creation, real-time communication between office and field staff and customers, and an ability to make data-driven business decisions using analytics and reporting.
+It discusses how FSM cuts cost around the installation process through comprehensive workflow creation, real-time communication between office and field staff and customers, and an ability to make data-driven business decisions using analytics and reporting.

 The document also examines how digitizing paperwork, data, and processes help your business.
 Additionally, it looks at how FSM grants greater access to low-cost, high-quality leads through a superior customer experience and the development of knowledge-based sales and marketing campaigns.
-Finally, the eBook addresses the role of FSM in cost saving around asset and inventory management.
+Finally, the eBook addresses the role of FSM in cost-saving around asset and inventory management.